SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Technical Validation

-This section focuses on predicting wing surface flow from wing shapes and operating conditions to demonstrate that a machine-learning model trained on the provided dataset has the potential to be applied to downstream design optimization tasks.
-The predicting accuracy and computation cost performance of two Transformer-based models are first compared with the commonly used U-Net.
-Later, the pretrained model is utilized to predict two typical wings, DLR-F6 and CRM, that are out of the distribution.
-This demonstrates the potential of a model train on \textit{SuperWing} to be applied to optimizations of real wings,
+This section focuses on validating the sampling method, demonstrating that a machine-learning model trained on the provided dataset has the potential to be applied to downstream design optimization tasks.
+Specifically, we are predicting wing surface flow from wing shapes and operating conditions.
+The predictive accuracy and computational cost performance of two Transformer-based models are first compared with that of the commonly used U-Net \cite{navab_u-net_2015}.
+Later, the pre-trained model is utilized to predict two typical wings, DLR-F6 and CRM, which are outside the training distribution.